iliubinskii/eslint-plugin-misc/README.md

 - [typescript/no-restricted-syntax](https://ilyub.github.io/eslint-plugin-misc/typescript/no-restricted-syntax.html) &mdash; Disallows AST syntax with additional type check.

 If you want to apply one rule several times (e.g. restrict several syntaxes), use rule synonyms.

+## <a name="rules-under-consideration"></a>Rules under consideration

+- boolean-in-boolean-context &mdash; Require strict boolean type in boolean contexts like `x && y` or `!x`.
+- consistent-import-as &mdash; Require that _y_ in `import { x as y }` statement is from allowed list.
+- consistent-test-file-name &mdash; Require that test file name matches some source file name.
+- no-re-export-mixing &mdash; Require that file contains either only re-export or only export of new items.
+- escape-doc-comment-entities &mdash; Require that "\<" and "\>" symbols inside doc comments are properly escaped.
+- no-duplicate-import &mdash; Forbid combining `import { x } from "source"` and `import { x as y } from "source"` in the same file.
+- protected-rules &mdash; Do not allow to disable selected ESLint rules.
+- sort-eslint-comments &mdash; Sort rules in eslint-disable comments.
+- sort-switch-cases &mdash; Sort switch cases.
+- spell-check &mdash; Spell check with international language support based on hunspell spell checker.
+- vue/no-warning-comments &mdash; Forbide warning comments in `<template>` section (e.g. `<!-- todo -->`).